LEOconnell/ABS-API-Vignette/ABS_API_Vignette.md

 #data for the geom_count plot.

 #This creates a large object that is immediately removed.
-#Further exploration for a more efficient method is needed.
+#Further exploration for a more efficient coding method is needed.

 b<-BM%>%
  uncount(weights=.$Firms)